Campus Community Health • HEERF I, II & III

 • Tech’s funding availability

-FWS funds are limited and available on a first-come, first-served basis.
-It is for this reason, that we strongly encourage you to complete the FAFSA as soon as possible.
+FWS funds are limited and available on a first-come, first-served basis, so we strongly encourage you to complete the FAFSA as soon as it becomes available!

 You will earn $10.00 an hour and be paid once a month.
-You are strongly encouraged to fill out a Direct Deposit form so that your pay will be deposited directly into your bank account.
+You are strongly encouraged to fill out a Direct Deposit form on Eagle Pay so that your paycheck can be automatically deposited into your bank account of choice.

-FWS money is money earned and is considered income.
-It is not credited to a student’s account and cannot be used to confirm registration.
+All money earned through FWS is considered income.
+Therefore, it cannot be credited to a student's account or used to confirm registration.

 Note: Under no circumstances is a student permitted to work during scheduled class periods.
 If the student's class ends early or is cancelled, the student cannot report to work until the scheduled class time has ended.
 Failure to obey this Federal guideline can result in termination from the FWS Program.